BobAProScan/VOX-Recorder/README.md

 The Logging tab grid will show all errors, e.g., duplicate calls, no API key specified, 2 minute timeout, etc. The logging grid clears when the app starts.
 To see the last 1000 errors, click the "View Text Log" button.

 ## Time Sync
-At 10 minute intervals, TimeSync will retrieve the actual time from a time server and compare it with the computer time.
+At 10 minute intervals, Time Sync will retrieve the actual time from a time server and compare it with the computer time.
 The result is an offset variable that is used to calculate the recording's actual start time.

 ## Frequently Asked Questions